imsandeepk/imsandeepk/README.md

 I'm always open to exciting job opportunities, freelance projects, or collaborations.
 If you think I could be a great fit for your team or have an interesting project in mind, feel free to get in touch.

-## 📃 License

-The code and content in my repositories are available under the license unless otherwise specified.
-Feel free to use, modify, and distribute them as per the license requirements.

-Thank you for visiting my GitHub profile!
-Have a great day! 😄